Skip to content

 unoptimized

-When true, the source image will be served as-is instead of changing quality, size, or format.
+When true, the source image will be served as-is from the src instead of changing quality, size, or format.
 Defaults to false.

 import Image from 'next/image'